readthedocs/ethicalads.io/content/pages/vs-carbon-ads.md

 When your user goes to your website, they are assuming they will only be sending data to you.
 Some users consider it a breach of trust if you were to share that data with other third parties, and it might be a breach of a privacy law to do this without user consent.

 These networks will often set cookies on your browser session, as well as load scripts hosted by Google into a publishers web page.
-You can see a screenshot of Carbon Ads loading a Google script here:
+You can see a screenshot of Carbon Ads loading a Google tracking pixel here:

 <div class="m-5 postimage">
   <a href="{static}../images/posts/2021-third-party-resources.png">
   <img class="w-50 rounded mx-auto d-block"  src="{static}../images/posts/2021-third-party-resources.png" alt="An ad network loading third-party resources">
   </a>
+  <p><small>Carbon sometimes loads third-party resources from Google or other trackers</small></p>
 </div>

 > Removing Our 3rd Party Ad-Serving Cookie from Your Browser